folutade/KnowThatYouAnointed/content/posts/the-party.md

   Pay us like you owe us for &&all the years that you hoed us**
   We can talk, but money talks, so talk more bucks*

-* Recall that on the third verse of “Watch the Party Die” Kendrick also makes a subtle reference to these exact lines from "Izzo (H.O.V.A.)".
+* Recall that on the third verse of “Watch the Party Die,” Kendrick also makes a subtle reference to these exact lines from "Izzo (H.O.V.A.)."

   * *Say hello to your future fate, **the culture bred with carnivores
   You let 'em snack, they eat your face**, the signatures is bein' forged*